 Are your drinking habits making you constantly neglect your normal responsibilities?

 If you are drinking to the extent that you can not perform regular daily activities, you may have a problem.
 If you are a college student and are constantly hungover, you may find it difficult to study or to attend your classes.
 This may mean that you are drinking too much.
-Also, if you are not performing your regular work duties or are skipping out on fun time with your friends, you may need help for a drinking problem.
+Also, if you are not performing your regular work duties or are skipping out on fun time with your friends, you may need help with a drinking problem.

 Have you lost control over how much you drink?

 In the beginning, you may have been drinking one or two glasses.
 Over time, you may have found that you started to consume more and more alcohol and for longer periods of time.
-If this is the case, you may need help for a serious problem.
+If this is the case, you may need help with a serious problem.

 Do you think about stopping your drinking but find it impossible?

 You realize that alcohol is a problem, and you want to stop.
 However, your efforts to quit have not worked out.
 This is a classic sign of alcohol dependency, and you should consider seeking help.